robertovg/robertovgGatsbyjs/src/posts/2019-07-01-writing-scripts-as-frontend-with-es6-and-jest.md

 ### Implementing the plan

-For the implementation we need only 3 libraries the two already described `wappalyzer` and `clipboardy` and the indispensable `lodash` one.
+For the implementation, we need only 3 libraries the two already described `wappalyzer` and `clipboardy` and the indispensable `lodash` one.

 ```bash
 npm install lodash clipboardy wappalyzer